 He completed his ophthalmology residency at Wilford Hall Medical Center here in San Antonio, and finished a two-year fellowship in vitreoretinal surgery at the Wills Eye Hospital in Philadelphia.

 Dr. Baskin served in the United States Air Force at Wilford Hall Medical Center as the Director of the Retina Service.
 During his active duty time, he deployed to the Craig Joint Theater Hospital in Bagram Air Base, Afghanistan, as well as on seven humanitarian missions in Latin America.

-Dr. Baskin speaks French, and some Spanish and Kirundi.
+Dr. Baskin speaks some French, Spanish and Kirundi.

-In his free time, he enjoys spending time with his wife and seven children.
+In his free time, he enjoys spending time with his wife and children.

 Dr. Baskin is a member of the:

 - American Society of Retina Specialists

 Dr. Baskin also enjoys teaching other medical professionals–some of his ophthalmology lectures can be viewed at: www.youtube.com/baskinase.